Artanisx/proto-reverie/README.md

 # Proto Reverie
 This is a 3D FPS game done on [Godot](https://godotengine.org/).

-This prototype is based upon this [tutorial repository](https://github.com/Artanisx/goblins-den) which I'm currently following along.
+This prototype is based upon this [tutorial repository](https://github.com/Artanisx/goblins-den).

 # Idea
 The prototype must establish the main combat loop (FPS combat, deciding whether to grant powers alongside firearms) and a system that generates a single stage.